glowing-bear/glowing-bear/README.md

 `$ npm install`

-Finally, you can run the tests:
+Finally, you can run the unit tests:

 `$ npm test`

+Or the end to end tests:
+`$ npm run protractor`

 Contributing